stefanjudis/pwt-workshop/lessons/02-writing-tests/05-fixtures.md

 });
 ```

 > **Note** Dark color scheme emulation is configurable in multiple place (project and test configuration).
-I only took it as an example.
+I only took it it as a fixture example.

 But now your fixture still lives in the same file as your test.
 It's time to restructure things.